-- This medicine comes in a prefilled pen that you will use to inject it.
+- Byetta® comes in a prefilled pen that you will use to inject it.
 Each pen contains enough medicine for 60 doses.

 If a dose is missed:

-- You may use the medicine at any time within the 1-hour period before your morning or evening meal.
-If you forget to use the medicine before the meal, do not use it after you eat.
-Wait until the 1-hour period before your next morning or evening meal and use the medicine at that time.
+- Byetta® patients: Do not use this medicine after you eat.
+Wait until 1 hour before your next meal, and use the medicine at that time.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

-- Remove the needle from the pen before you store the medicine.
-If the needle is left on the pen, medicine may leak from the pen or air bubbles may form in the cartridge.
+- Byetta® patients: Remove the needle from the pen before you store the medicine.
+This prevents medicine from leaking and air bubbles from forming in the pen.